What is Hiring Velocity?

 Hiring velocity is often underestimated as a metric, but as someone with responsibility for filling new positions, it’s one of the most critical measurements of all.

 Before getting into the specifics of what hiring velocity entails, we’ll take the opportunity to dispel one of the easiest mistakes to make when judging its importance.
-Always remember that hiring velocity should never be confused with time to fill.
+Always remember that hiring velocity should never be confused with time to hire.
 It’s easily done, as velocity inevitably brings to mind speed.
 However, how quickly you go from an empty role to a filled one has no bearing on this particular metric.

 Speed does play a part, of course, but it has no more of a bearing on your hiring velocity than direction and time.
 It’s not about getting people into positions as quickly as possible.
 Instead, it involves ensuring that you fill as many posts as you open in a given period.